projg2/python-guide/interpreter-maintenance.rst

 When the switch happens, Python 3.6 will move from stage 6 to stage 7.
-We are going to support it for quite some time still but as things regress, we will eventually decide to remove it.
+We are going to support it for quite some time still but as things progress, we will eventually decide to remove it.

 Python 3.5 and 3.4 are at stage 9.
 They live in the Python repository but have no targets.
 You can still use them e.g. inside a virtualenv